From the Muddy Banks of the Wishkah: Seattle Center Arena

+Release and reception

+Promotion

-No commercial singles were released from the album, but promotional singles were sent out for radio play for a number of the songs, including "Aneurysm" (US and UK), "Drain You" (US), "Lithium" (Portugal and the Netherlands), and "Smells Like Teen Spirit" (France, Portugal and Spain).
+No commercial singles were released from the album, but promotional singles were sent out for radio play for a number of the songs.
+The first promotional single from the album was "Aneurysm" which reached number 11 on Billboard's US Mainstream Rock airplay chart, number 13 on Billboard's US Alternative Airplay chart, and number 63 on Billboard's all genre US Hot 100 Airplay chart.
+A music video was also released for "Aneurysm" which reached number one on the Canadian MuchMusic Countdown in November 1996.
+"Drain You" was released as the album's second promotional single and reached number 44 on the Radio & Records US Alternative Top 50 chart.
+Follow up promotional singles were released for "Lithium" in Portugal and the Netherlands, and for "Smells Like Teen Spirit" in France, Portugal and Spain where it charted at number 14 on the Spanish airplay chart.
 A limited edition promotional box set was also released in Australia containing three promotional singles for the songs "Aneurysm", "Heart-Shaped Box", and "Polly".
 The box set also included Nevermind It's an Interview, a promotional interview disc released in 1992.

-Side 4 of the vinyl release features additional stage banter from various shows, as well as a brief clip of the band performing "Dumb" before stopping it after Cobain accidentally repeats the second verse instead of playing the bridge.

-Reception
+Commercial performance

-From the Muddy Banks of the Wishkah became Nirvana's third consecutive album to debut at number one on the Billboard 200, and fourth to top the chart overall.
+From the Muddy Banks of the Wishkah became Nirvana's third consecutive album to debut at number one on the US Billboard 200, and fourth to top the chart overall.
+It also reached number one in Australia, Canada, France, and Portugal.